gogovan/mobile-code-challenge/README.md

 It should not take you more than 8 hours.

-Submit your work via emailing us to [our code test email](mailto:code.test.engineering@gogo.tech).
+Submit your work via emailing us on interview email thread.
 In your email, you must included both of the executable and source code of your work.

 We will discuss the work based on:
 1. UI Design implementation.